 Is your organisational culture used to actively engage employees, or is it a list of ideal aspirations?

-As a manager you may have a shiny perfect idea of how your culture operates within your business model.
+As an employer, you may have a shiny perfect idea of how your culture operates within your business model.
 How accurate is it to reality?
 Highly engaged organisations focus on the following things:

 - Culture: how do we identify ourselves?
 Are we achieving this identity?